maly7/spring-boot-microservices/README.md

 ### Functional Tests
 The functional-tests project contains a set of api-based functional tests written using [Rest Assured](https://github.com/rest-assured/rest-assured/).
 These tests should be run periodically and before every merge.
 In the future this will be part of the CI build.

-Make sure you have minikube up and running and your gradle property `systemProp.funcTestUri` set to the minikube service url `./gradlew :f-t:integTest`.
+To run the functional test suite run `./gradlew :f-t:integTest`.

-To get the right funcTestUri run `minikube service api-gateway-lb --url` and set it to that output
+If you need to run against a different server rather than localhost, then specify systemProp.funcTestUri to be that host

-### Generating RSA Key
+### Generating RSA Key for JWT
 1. `openssl genrsa -out authentication-service/src/main/resources/keys/private_key.pem 2048`
 1. `openssl pkcs8 -topk8 -inform PEM -outform DER -in authentication-service/src/main/resources/keys/private_key.pem -out authentication-service/src/main/resources/keys/private_key.der -nocrypt`
 1. `openssl rsa -in authentication-service/src/main/resources/keys/private_key.pem -pubout -outform DER -out authentication-service/src/main/resources/keys/public_key.der`